 We will distribute to each holder of our common stock who is a record holder of our common stock on the record date, which is October 12, 2016, at no charge, one non-transferable subscription right for each share of common stock owned as of the record date.
-As of the record date, an aggregate of [•] shares of our common stock were outstanding.
+As of the record date, an aggregate of 54,284,296 shares of our common stock were outstanding.

 Your basic subscription rights will entitle you to invest \$0.65 towards the purchase of shares of our common stock for each share of stock that you own on the record date, upon timely delivery of the required documents and payment of the subscription price.
 For example, if you owned 20 shares of Common Stock on the record date, you would receive 20 rights and would have the right to invest \$0.65 for each share of Common Stock you own as of the record date at the subscription price.
 If you have invested \$13.00, and if on the expiration date of the rights offering the volume weighted average price of our common stock as reported on the OTC Pink Sheets is \$2.50 per share, the subscription price will be \$1.50 and you would receive a rounded down 8 shares and a refund of \$1.00.
-If you have invested \$13.00 and if on the expiration date of the rights offering the volume weighted average price of our common stock as reported on the OTC Pink Sheets is \$1.60 per share, the subscription price will be \$1.36 per share (which constitutes 85% of \$1.60), you would receive a rounded down 9 shares and a refund of \$0.76.
+If you have invested \$13.00 and if on the expiration date of the rights offering the volume weighted average price of our common stock during market hours as reported on the OTC Pink Sheets is \$1.60 per share, the subscription price will be \$1.36 per share, the subscription price will be \$1.36 per share, the subscription price arounded down 9 shares and a refund of \$0.76.

 The subscription rights will be evidenced by non-transferable subscription rights certificates.
 Any excess payment will be returned to you, as soon as practicable, without interest or penalty.
-If rights holders wish to exercise their subscription rights, they must do so prior to 5:00 p.m., New York City time, on [•], 2016, the expiration date for the rights offering, subject to extension by the Company in its sole discretion (provided, however, that the Company may not extend the expiration date of the rights offering past November 29, 2016).
+If rights holders wish to exercise their subscription rights, they must do so prior to 5:00 p.m., New York City time, on November 8, 2016, the expiration date for the rights offering, subject to extension by the Company in its sole discretion (provided, however, that the Company may not extend the expiration date of the rights offering past November 29, 2016).
 After the expiration date, the subscription rights will expire and will have no value.
 See below under "- Expiration of the Rights Offering; Extensions and Amendments."
-You may exercise all or a portion of your basic subscription rights in full, you will not be entitled to exercise your over-subscription privilege.
+You may exercise all or a portion of your basic subscription rights, or you may choose not to exercise any of your basic subscription rights.
+If you do not exercise your basic subscription rights in full, you will not be entitled to exercise your over-subscription privilege.